In this article, we’re going to cover how to survey or inspect a tower with a drone.

 - SiteScan is 3D Robotics’ flagship data processing platform, SiteScan before being sold to the powerful mapping solution provider, ESRI.
-It enables pilots to quickly generate a survey of any site quickly and cost effectively.
-With a few taps on a tablet, any pilot can generate orthophotos, point clouds, and meshes, which can be used to build design surfaces and contours.
+It enables pilots to quickly generate a survey of any site quickly and cost-effectively.
+With a few taps on a tablet, any pilot can generate orthophotos, point clouds, and meshes to build design surfaces and contours.

 Looking for flight ops management software?
-Here are some of the best in the business:
+Here are our top pics:

 - Kittyhawk is a one-stop shop for flying, logging, and coordinating UAV operations.
 They have a strong focus on providing value for their pilots, which manifests in the usability of their platform and the fact that they allow for unlimited logging of hours.